aleksk31/practicalEpigenomics/README.md

 cat data/bigBed.files/md5sum.txt
 ```

-**For each tissue, run an intersection analysis using BEDTools: report 1) the number of peaks that intersect promoter regions, 2) the number of peaks that fall outside gene coordinates (whole gene body, not just the promoter regions).**
+*For each tissue, run an intersection analysis using BEDTools:
+report 1) the number of peaks that intersect promoter regions,
+2) the number of peaks that fall outside gene coordinates (whole gene body, not just the promoter regions).*

 BEDTools need BED files, so we have to convert bigBed files of peaks to BED files with the bigBedToBed command.
 ```